aws-samples/aws-emr-utilities/utilities/emr-on-eks-kyuubi/README.md

 # don't forget to delete cm,role and rolebinding in EMR on EKS's namespace created by the Kyuubi chart
 ```

-3. To enable Kyuubi create Spark pods in a different namespace "emr" (EMR on EKS namespace in this example), ensure the "cross-ns-kyuubi" Service Account bind a role in "emr".
+3. To enable Kyuubi create Spark pods in a different namespace "emr" (EMR on EKS namespace in this example), ensure the "cross-ns-kyuubi" Service Account bind a role in the "emr" namespace.
 ```bash
 kubectl describe rolebinding kyuubi-emr -n emr
 ```